elizawimberly/elizawimberly/README.md

 />
 ## Some tech favs...

-- Using React.
-It feels very intuitive and dynamic.
+- Programming in React feels very intuitive and dynamic.
 It's a pleasure to use, and I'm eager to expand my knowledge of its capabilities and implementations.
 - CSS is a tool that I’ve grown to find very satisfying.
 I appreciate the creativity and expression it allows me to bring to my work.
 - Using ORMs like Sequelize and SQLAlchemy is very rewarding to my brain.
 Examining the relationships between different data collections and figuring out a logical way to organize information is very gratifying.